Talk about dominating a market!

 In general, fried hamburgers, french fries and the like aren’t good for us.
 You know it.
 I know it.
 Lots of mom’s know it.

-But, when you’re on the road travelling, you will be eating at fast food franchises.
+But, when you’re on the road travelling, you will be eating at least one of several fast food franchises that are located off the interstate.

 What it is-is what it is.